Garudimimus: Paleoenvironment

-The known remains of Garudimimus were unearthed from the Late Cretaceous Bayan Shireh Formation at the Bayshi Tsav locality.
+The known remains of Garudimimus were unearthed from the Late Cretaceous Bayan Shireh Formation at the Bayshin Tsav locality.
 This formation is mainly composed by claystones and sandstones with concretions and characterized by mudstones and yellowish-brown medium grained sandstones.
 The presence of caliche, fluvial and lacustrine sedimentation at various localities indicates that this formation was deposited by meandering rivers and other large water bodies on an alluvial plain (flat land consisting of sediments deposited by highland rivers) under a semi-arid climate.
-Bayshi Tsav itself, is interpreted to have been deposited under fluvial environments.
+Bayshin Tsav itself, is interpreted to have been deposited under fluvial environments.
 Using calcite U–Pb measurements, the age of the Bayan Shireh Formation has been dated from about 95.9 ± 6.0 million to 89.6 ± 4.0 million years ago during the Cenomanian-Santonian stages.

 Numerous scale-like cross-stratifications at the Baynshire locality are indicators of large meanders, and the vast majority of these water bodies may have drained the eastern part of the Gobi Desert.
 These humid environments are further supported by the discovery of aquatic reptiles like turtles and crocodylomorphs, and ostracods.
 Based on the similar fossil assemblages, a correlation between the Bayan Shireh and Iren Dabasu formations has been proposed by numerous authors.
 Furthermore, the Iren Dabasu Formation has been dated about 95.8 ± 6.2 million years ago.

 Garudimimus shared its habitat with multiple dinosaurian fauna, such as the herbivorous ornithischians Gobihadros, Graciliceratops and Talarurus.
-Other theropods are represented by the predator of medium-sized prey Achillobator, and the therizinosaurids Erlikosaurus and Segnosaurus.
+Other theropods are represented by the tyrannosauroid Khankhuuluu, the large dromaeosaurid Achillobator, and the therizinosaurids Erlikosaurus and Segnosaurus.
 Erketu may have been the tallest herbivore within the fauna.
 Several species were separated by niche differentiation, such as Erlikosaurus and the large Segnosaurus, or the grazer Talarurus and browser Tsagantegia, another ankylosaurid from the formation.
 In terms of biodiversity, therizinosaurs were some of the most abundant theropods with multiple described and undescribed specimens across the formation.
 However, hadrosauroid remains—particularly at Baynshire—are also abundant and well-reported.
-Though Garudimimus is currently the only ornithomimosaur taxon named, the Bayan Shireh Formation has produced locally abundant ornithomimosaurs at Bayshi Tsav.
+Though Garudimimus is currently the only ornithomimosaur taxon named, the Bayan Shireh Formation has produced locally abundant ornithomimosaurs at Bayshin Tsav.